Briarwood Mall: History

 Briarwood received a major renovation in 2013 with new flooring, new lighting and redesigned mall entrances.
 Renovations also included LED lighting, and improved mall seating and bathrooms.
 In August 2014, Forever 21 opened a newer, larger store in the JCPenney wing, replacing space that was formerly occupied by Payless ShoeSource, Zales Jewelers, GameStop, Icing by Claire's, a salon, and a vacant Arby's.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Briarwood Mall, into Seritage Growth Properties.
 MC Sports closed in 2017 and the space was split up between Colby Bounce and Signature Nails & Spa.
 However, Colby Bounce closed in 2018, and the space is currently Extreme Fun.
 On October 15, 2018, Sears announced that its Briarwood location would close after filing for Chapter 11 bankruptcy.
+In July 2023, a Texas de Brazil, the chain's second location in Michigan, opened in the former Bravo!
+Cucina Italiana space.

 In February 2023, Briarwood Mall announced the redevelopment plans of the former Sears space, intending to replace it with a two-level retail building, a gourmet grocery store, an approximately four-level, multi-family residential building, and an out lot building.
 These plans were revised in April 2024, splitting the initial planned retail building into two smaller buildings and adding a 325-stall parking structure and outdoor plaza adjacent to the residential building.
-In July 2023, a Texas de Brazil, the chain's second location in Michigan, opened in the former Bravo!
-Cucina Italiana space.
+The supermarket, named Harvest Market, opened on April 15, 2026.
+The luxury apartments being built adjacent to Harvest Market are projected to be completed in August 15, 2026.
+Dick’s Sporting Goods has also announced plans to open a store on a portion of the former Sears site.